Gyan1494/semantic-spotter-project-1/README.md

   ```
 - Open
   the [notebook](https://github.com/SanjayaKumarSahoo/semantic-spotter-project/blob/main/semantic-spotter-langchain-notebook.ipynb)
-  in jupyter and run the cells.
+  in jupyter and run all cells.